joao-neves95/Exercises_Challenges_Courses/README.md

 - [PortfolioOS](https://github.com/joao-neves95/portfolio-os)

-  A social network for programmers, that simulates an operative system with a fully interactive and dynamic desktop.
+  A social network for programmers, that simulates an operative system with a fully interactive and dynamic desktop.\
   Users can make their own apps and integrate them on the OS.
+It has a forum similar to 4chan, profiles/portfolios, a terminal with a working file system, and more.\
-  The frontend was made with pure vanilla JavaScript ES8+ with different patterns, inckuding MVC.
+  The frontend was made with pure vanilla JavaScript ES8+ following an MVC pattern.\
-  The server was made on Node.js with Express.js.
+  The server was made on Node.js and Express.js.\
-  The databese is PostgreSQL and it was normalized.
+  The databese is PostgreSQL and it is normalized.

 - [TutorMatch](https://github.com/joao-neves95/Exercises_Challenges_Courses/tree/master/Node.js/Personal-Projects/TutorMatch)